dlmanning/gulp-sass/README.md

 });
 ```

-## Source Maps
+## Source maps

-`gulp-sass` can be used in tandem with [gulp-sourcemaps](https://github.com/floridoo/gulp-sourcemaps) to generate source maps for the Sass to CSS compilation.
-You will need to initialize [gulp-sourcemaps](https://github.com/floridoo/gulp-sourcemaps) prior to running `gulp-sass` and write the source maps after.
+`gulp-sass` can be used in tandem with [`gulp-sourcemaps`](https://github.com/floridoo/gulp-sourcemaps) to generate source maps for the Sass-to-CSS compilation.
+You will need to initialize `gulp-sourcemaps` _before_ running `gulp-sass`, and write the source maps after.

 ```javascript
 var sourcemaps = require('gulp-sourcemaps');